-Arijit Sengupta, CEO of automated business analytics company BeyondCore, offered another example of how a nationwide sporting goods store might use predictive and prescriptive analytics together.
-The store's forecasts indicate that sales of running shoes will increase as warmer weather approaches in the spring, and based on that insight, it might seem logical to ramp up inventory of running shoes at every store.
+If the store's forecasts indicate that sales of running shoes will increase as warmer weather approaches in the spring, it might seem logical to ramp up the inventory of running shoes at every store.
 However, in reality, the sales spike likely won't happen at every store across the country all at once.
 Instead, it will creep gradually from south to north based on weather patterns.

 Putting analytics to work

-Our expert sources offered a few tips to help you make the most of your analytics programs.
+Our expert sources offered a few tips to help you get the most out of your analytics programs.

-Start small.
-There's a lot your business needs to think about in data analytics, and you don't want your best insights to get lost.
-Lee advised thinking big with your overarching analytics strategy, but starting small tactically.
+Data analytics is a complex subject that can be overwhelming, and you don't want your best insights to get lost.
+Lee advised thinking big with your overarching analytics strategy but starting small tactically.

 "Pretty graphs can be very compelling, but this is only software, after all, and its analytical power is only as accurate as the human who designed it and data we feed it," Sengupta said.
 "It's critical that business users understand the 'story' behind the results and the prescriptive action suggested."

 As your business grows and evolves, so should your algorithms.
 Hollison noted that both predictive and prescriptive analytics should be updated continuously with the latest data to improve predicted and prescribed actions based on real-time successes and failures.